 With faculty from across BU, we offer courses in literature, history, religion, language, film, anthropology, archaeology, philosophy, bio-ethics and more.
 We also host an array of academic conferences, co-curricular events, and public lectures.
 Through the Jewish Cultural Endowment, we offer assistance to other agents on campus interested in enriching the Jewish experience at BU.

 Named for Elie Wiesel, the 1986 Nobel Laureate for Peace and a member of the BU faculty for nearly forty years, we strive to maintain his legacy of excellent teaching and scholarship.
-We are particularly committed to the study of the Humanities in a Jewish key, a mission we bring to the greater Boston area through our public lectures and programs.

-Research and Publications
+Research and publications:

-Arts and Culture
+Arts and culture:

-- Our building at 147 Bay State Road serves as a cultural hub on campus, where we host public lectures, workshops, salon events, and artistic productions.
+Our building at 147 Bay State Road serves as a cultural hub on campus, where we host public lectures, workshops, salon events, and artistic productions.